better-js-logging/angular-logger/README.md

 logEnhancerProvider.prefixPattern = '%2$s - %1$s: '; // both, reversed
 ```

-This works, because angular-logger will use two arguments for the prefix, which can be referenced by index.
+This works because angular-logger will use two arguments context and timestamp for the prefix, which can be referenced by index.

 <a name='datetime-stamp-patterns'/>
 #### Datetime stamp patterns

 If you have included _moment.js_ in your webapp, you can start using datetime stamp patterns with angular-logger.
-The default pattern is `dddd h:mm:ss a`, which translates to _Sunday 12:55:07 am_.
+The default pattern is `LLL`, which translates to a localized string that matches the current user's Locale.
 You customize the pattern as follows:

 ```javascript
 app.config(function (logEnhancerProvider) {